agokhale/viamillipede/README.md

 	+ tx will generate the bitstream
 	+ rx will verify the bitstream and leave it on stdout
 + leglimit <long> stop after a number of legs
-	+ use to provide a bounded tranmission length
+	+ use to provide a bounded transmission length
 	+ measured in 2MiB chunks
 + delayus <long> delay N  microseconds
 	+ cap throughput crudely